 We all like easy, and people who seek power often base their campaigns around making things easier for us.
 “Vote for me: Your concerns will be addressed and your problems solved!”
 Even if we know in our hearts that it can’t be quite that simple, easy can be an attractive offer.

-But while Jesus says that his yoke is easy and his burden light (Matthew 11:30), his plan has a steep joining fee.
-He says, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me” (Matthew 16:24).
+While Jesus says that His yoke is easy and His burden light (Matthew 11:30, NIV), His plan has a steep joining fee.
+He says, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me” (Matthew 16:24, NIV).

 “Take up your cross” would be a horrible campaign slogan.
 No one would go for it.
-But Jesus is playing the long game; he’s playing for eternity.
+But Jesus is playing the long game; He’s playing for eternity.
 The reward is great though the journey may be rough.
-But he reminds us it’s worth it: “What good is it for someone to gain the whole world, and yet lose or forfeit their very self?”
-(Luke 9:25).
-Jesus offers us an eternity full of joy with him, but not in exchange for a vote or a certain percentage of our hearts.
-He wants more than that — he wants our whole hearts, souls, minds, and strength.
+But He reminds us it’s worth it: “What good is it for someone to gain the whole world, and yet lose or forfeit their very self?”
+(Luke 9:25, NIV).
+Jesus offers us an eternity full of joy with Him, but not in exchange for a vote or a certain percentage of our hearts.
+He wants more than that — He wants our whole hearts, souls, minds, and strength.

 3. Jesus values us more.

-Why is Jesus willing to tell us to deny ourselves and follow him?
-Because he loves us, and that’s what it will take to have a relationship with him.
-Unlike a political candidate, Jesus doesn’t need our support; he wants our company.
-He wants to enjoy life with us starting here on Earth and continuing into eternity.
-This is not an offer our earthly leaders can match.
+Why is Jesus willing to tell us to deny ourselves and follow Him?
+Because He loves us, and that’s what it will take to have a relationship with Him.
+Unlike a political candidate, Jesus doesn’t need our support; He wants our company.
+He wants to enjoy life with us starting here on Earth and continuing into eternity — an offer no earthly leader can match.

-Jesus values us so much that he paid our debt of sin with his death.
-Paul tells us that, “For the joy set before him he endured the cross, scorning its shame …” (Hebrews 12:2).
-The joy of fellowship with us was greater to him than the pain of the cross.
+Jesus values us so much that He paid our debt of sin with His death.
+The author of Hebrews tells us that, “For the joy set before him he endured the cross, scorning its shame …” (Hebrews 12:2, NIV).
+The joy of fellowship with us was greater to Him than the pain of the cross.

 4. Jesus values all of us.

-We’ve probably all experienced the type of leader that seeks to surround themselves with influential people, hoping (not unwisely) that some of that influence will rub off on them.
+We’ve likely experienced the type of leader that seeks to surround themselves with influential people, hoping that some of that influence will rub off on them.
 If you’re looking to have an influence on Earth, hanging out with the smart, the beautiful, and the rich is a good strategy.

 But it’s not how Jesus operates.
 He not only spends time with people the world rejects but also goes looking for them.
-He seeks out the ostracized, poor, sick, weak, and people deemed “worthless” — these are the folks Jesus wants to spend time with.
+He seeks out the ostracized, poor, sick, weak, and people deemed “worthless.”

-The story of Zacchaeus is a beautiful example of this (Luke 19).
+The story of Zacchaeus is a beautiful example of this (see Luke 19:1–10).
 Zacchaeus is a despised tax collector working for the Roman government, a cheater, and a sinner.
 Because he’s not tall enough to see over the crowds, Zacchaeus had to climb a tree just to catch a glimpse of Jesus.
 If anyone else noticed Zacchaeus at all, they would have expected Jesus to walk on by.

-As always, we pray and advocate that our leaders would remember the most vulnerable among us — the poor, the sick, the refugees — and seek ways to empower them.
+As always, we pray and advocate that our leaders would remember the most vulnerable people among us — people living in poverty, through displacement, or with sickness — and seek ways to empower them.
 Ask your leaders to remember vulnerable children.

 5. Jesus is motivated by compassion.